civiform/civiform/env-var-docs/parser-package/README.md

   escaped like \\" or \\\.
 If `regex` is defined, `values` can not be defined.
   If `regex` is defined, `regex_tests` must also be defined.
 - `regex_tests`: A list of objects.
 Each object contains a `val` field with a string value and a `should_match` field with a boolean value.
+Tests reduce the likelihood of typos or errors in `regex`.
+At a minimum, at least two tests should be specified: one that matches the regular expression and one that does not.
+Depending on the complexity of `regex`, many more tests should be specified that test the corner-cases.

 The `description` and `type` fields must be defined for each variable.